unoplatform/uno.toolkit.ui/doc/controls/SafeArea.md

 There are alternative usages of `SafeArea` that may be considered in this situation.
 An example of two alternatives could be:

-1. Have your own ScrollViewer defined within the XAML and then you can simply wrap that `ScrollViewer` with any `Panel`, such as `Grid`, and use the `SafeArea` attached properties on that wrapping `Panel`.
+1. Have your own ScrollViewer defined within the XAML and then you can simply wrap that `ScrollViewer` with any container, such as `Grid`, and use the `SafeArea` attached properties on that wrapping container.

     <table>
     <tr>